 1. Pop-Up Markets

 Schedule your trip to visit SLO CAL during a pop-up market aimed at products made locally or sold from local businesses.
-Tooth & Nail Winery is set to host the December 2020 Makeshift Makers Market may be out of sight, but browse vendors on their website for features jewelry booths, clothing, houseplants and so much more.
-And while you’re out on the vineyards, grab an afternoon glass of wine to celebrate your finds.
-Another blue moon event is the women-run SLOcally Made, set for 20+ local makers taking over the old GAP building in San Luis Obispo (881 Higuera St.).
-In its fourth year, this one-stop artisan shop aims to be your local holiday gifts outpost.
+The next Makeshift Makers Market may be out of sight, but browse vendors on their website for features jewelry booths, clothing, houseplants and so much more.
+Another blue moon event is the women-run SLOcally Made.
+In its fifth year, this one-stop artisan shop aims to be your local gift gifts outpost opening around the holidays.
 Sombreros, woven baskets and leather bags, cookware, and fine art will abound at this market, plus many local surprises.
 Also a fun stop during the holidays, Apple Farm Marketplace offers a site to purchase SLO CAL Crafted products, see festive holiday decorations, and experience SLO CAL's extensive agriculture-related activities.
 With its new refreshed look, it acts as a hub for all things locally grown and made.

 2. Speaking of Fine Art

 Make your way to the Art Center at Morro Bay for much more than a cute shop.
 This gallery is planning ahead for 2022, but still has watercolor workshops and jewelry-making workshops available through the end of the year.
-They are currently offering take-home classes for resin, mosaics and gorgeous succulent wreath kits that can also double as a holiday centerpiece.
 Within Downtown San Luis Obispo, Hands Gallery is a contemporary art house, featuring clocks, jewelry and fun art.
 Down the street, the Just Looking Gallery is showcasing a series of graphic design posters highlighting the region.
 Take home banners of your favorite SLO CAL spots to remind yourself of why you want to come back.